-The N Lamar Blvd and Burnet Rd Corridor Improvements project (Project ID: 9383.002) is a voter-approved project from the 2012 General Obligation bond, with a total allocation of $15 million, supplemented with other sources, to address multi-modal corridor improvements identified in the N Lamar Blvd/Burnet Rd Corridor Report.
+The N Lamar Blvd and Burnet Rd Corridor Improvements project (Project ID: 9383.002) is a voter-approved project from the 2012 General Obligation Bond Program, with a total allocation of $15 million, supplemented with other sources, to address multi-modal corridor improvements identified in the N Lamar Blvd/Burnet Rd Corridor Mobility Report.